 Pupils (as appropriate), parents/carers, relevant local healthcare staff, and other external stakeholders are informed of and reminded about the medical conditions policy through clear communication channels.

 All staff understand and are trained in what to do in an emergency for children with medical conditions at this school.

 All school staff, including temporary or supply staff, are aware of the medical conditions at this school and understand their duty of care to pupils in an emergency.

 All staff receive appropriate training in what to do to support a child with medical needs and what to do in an emergency.
 This is refreshed at least once a year.

 All children with a medical condition at our school have an Education Health Care Plan (EHCP) which explains their condition and what help they need in an emergency.
+The plan is put together by the school, the parents/carers and any involved healthcare professional (or information from them if they cannot attend the meeting).
 The EHCP will accompany a pupil should they need to attend hospital.
 Parental/Carer permission will be sought and recorded in the EHCP for sharing the Plan within emergency care settings.

 EHCPs are regularly reviewed, at least every year or whenever the pupil’s needs change.

 The pupil (where appropriate) parents, specialist nurse (where appropriate) and relevant healthcare services hold a copy of the EHCP.
 Other school staff are made aware of and have access to the EHCP for the pupils in their care.